Pay raise guide: when and how much to give employees

 Choose the right time

 Strategic timing maximises the impact and cost-effectiveness of employee raises.
-Consider these approaches:
+The best time to give a raise depends on your business cycle, employee performance, and market conditions.

 Move beyond annual reviews

-Annual reviews encourage short-term performance spikes before evaluation periods.
-On-the-spot raises provide immediate recognition and keep employees consistently motivated.
+Annual reviews can encourage short-term performance spikes right before evaluation periods.
+On-the-spot raises work differently.
+They provide immediate recognition when employees deliver results, which keeps motivation consistent throughout the year.

 Be proactive, not reactive